junior-devleague/unity-VR-space-adventure/Day2/Lesson2.md

    **6. Add lifespan to Bullet component**

+    - Add a new script named **DestroyBullet** and apply it to the Bullet prefab.

     - **STOP HERE - Live code DestroyBullet script** - refer to wiki for script

     - Add script to Bullet Prefab.
 This will make the bullet destroy itself after certain amount of time.